Is my child eligible to enroll in CTY Online Math, Science, and Computer Science courses?

 Students in math, science, and computer science courses have access to the online virtual classroom.
 Here students can interact with their instructors in real-time using a common, dynamic, graphical palette.
 The virtual classroom software allows video, voice, text, screen sharing, and whiteboard interaction.

 See the chart Choosing an Appropriate Math Course for guidance in selecting a math course.
 Course descriptions and detailed curricula are also available online.
-In addition, qualified students may register for online placement testing for math, science, and computer science courses.
+In addition, qualified students may register for online placement testing.

 If you are seeking credit or placement for your CTY course, please discuss placement and credit options with your school officials.
-Determine if you need to take a course approved by NCAA or another course approver (such as UC A-G) and obtain approval prior to enrolling.
+Determine if you need to take a course approved by NCAA or another course approver and obtain approval prior to enrolling.

 How do I know which course format is right for me?